MakeKJ/transformer/README.md

-Introducing a character-level GPT that learns to babble in the style of Harry Potter.
-Built with PyTorch.

-The file sample_from_model.ipynb can be easily used to sample text from the model defined in the saved_models/ folder.
+A character-level, decoder-only Transformer trained in PyTorch on the first Harry Potter book.
+The model learns to generate text character by character, producing samples that mimic the style and structure of the magical world of Harry Potter.

+This project was built to gain hands-on experience with Transformer internals, attention mechanisms, and training dynamics by implementing core components from scratch rather than relying on high-level abstractions.

+Pretrained models are provided in the saved_models/ directory, and text can be generated using the included notebook sample_from_model.ipynb.

 ### Installation
 Install the necessary dependencies using the requirements file: